 Wellness Professionals at Work is a recognized and authorized course provider of CMA.
 This course carries CPD points (1 point for every hour of study or skills development).
 Following successful completion of the course, you are eligible for full membership.

 National Council of Psychotherapists (NCP)

-The Integrated Certificate in Resilience and Wellness Coaching will provide you with a professional qualification and is independently accredited by the NCP.
-The NCP is one of the longest established and prestigious societies of its type in the UK and enjoys an international reputation.
-Student membership is included in your fee when you are accepted onto the course and following successful completion, you are eligible for full NCP membership as long as you fulfil membership criteria.
+Wellness Professionals at work is an accredited CPD Centre with the NCP and each hour of this course provides one CPD point.
+The NCP is one of the longest established and prestigious societies of its type in the UK and enjoys an international reputation and following successful completion, you are eligible for full NCP membership as long as you fulfil membership criteria.

 Association for Coaching (AC)

 Wellness Professionals at Work is an organizational and training provider member of the AC and is committed to the ethical development of coaching as a profession.
 Our coaching-related training is in line with the Association’s Code of Ethics and Good Practice.
 Upon successful completion of this course and subject to fulfilling AC criteria for membership, graduates can apply for membership of the AC.

 What wellness is – The changing face of healthcare – Integrated healthcare – Conventional and complementary healthcare mindsets – Areas of life which contribute to wellness – Mindbody integration – Health coaching models – Stop Press!

 Long-term-condition (LTC) self-management: diabetes, asthma, smoking cessation, obesity, cardiovascular disease, addiction, disability, pain, respiratory – Key issues when coaching clients with LTC – Preventative wellness coaching – Principles of health behaviour change